How to Remove Candle Wax from Glass: Fast, Safe Methods That Work

 Option A: Warm tap water soak

-- Wait 10 to 20 minutes.
-As the wax softens, it will rise to the top or loosen from the sides.
+4. Wait 10 to 20 minutes.
+The wax should soften and loosen from the sides.

 Option B: Boiling water for stubborn wax